Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Methodology

 A properly predicted confidence interval should be informative.
 Therefore, we measure the width of the predicted interval (possibly with multiple sub-intervals indexed by $i$) at a confidence level, and average it over all locations and time steps to obtain an Average Width ($\operatorname{AW}$).

 where $|T|$ and $|V|$ are the number of prediction time steps and locations, and $u_{tv}^i$ and $l_{tv}^i$ are the upper and lower bounds of the $i$-th predicted sub-interval at time step $t$ and location $v$.
-Then, AW is averaged over all confidence levels of interest to obtain mAW~\footnote{We consider 10 confidence levels from 0.5 to 0.95 with a step size of 0.05}.
+Then, AW is averaged over all confidence levels of interest to obtain mAW.

 where $|C|$ is the number of confidence levels, and $\operatorname{AW}_c$ is the average width at confidence level $c$.
+In this work, we consider 10 confidence levels from 0.5 to 0.95 with a step size of 0.05.

 While the mAW measures how informative the confidence intervals are, the predicted intervals should also be well-calibrated, e.g., a 90\% confidence interval should contain the true label 90\% of the time.
 When the confidence and coverage are misaligned (either over-confident or under-confident), the predicted intervals can mislead decision processes relying on those predictions.
 In fact, a confidence interval can be regarded as a binary classification, where the model predicts that the label value is within the interval with a certain confidence level.
 Therefore, we draw inspiration from \citet{guo2017calibration} and compute the Confidence Calibration Error (CCE) at a confidence level as the absolute difference between the expected confidence level and the empirical coverage: